soumyadipcsis/SamaTulyata4PLC/README.md

-# NOTE For MODEL 2025 Reviewer
-It is a Petri net-based equivalence checker.
-Our Petri net model is a restricted CPN (Colored Petri Net) model with two properties: it is 1-safe and deterministic.
-Places are associated with sets of functions, and transitions are associated with guard conditions.
-By mistake in two places CPN is mentioned.
-Whenever a CPN model is mentioned, it refers to a model that satisfies these two properties.
-In revised version we will modified for removing confusion and bettter redablility.
 # SamaTulyata4PLC
 **SamaTulyata4PLC** is an equivalence checking tool written in Python for verifying software migration of Programmable Logic Controller (PLC) programs.
 It checks whether the migrated implementation behaves identically to the original using one-safe **Petri net** semantics.
  To run the tool use the following command